City Lit bookbinding: intermediate

 What is the course about?

 This course is for students with some bookbinding experience who wish to build on their skills and experience and move towards an advanced level of competency.
 You will learn about structures, techniques, materials, terminology, tools and equipment and investigate historical and contemporary themes and examples.
 An important aim of the course will be to build the confidence and knowledge to be able to select and use design methods and techniques in individual bookbinding practice to a high standard.

 What will we cover?

-We will look at an essential variety of bookbinding methods and techniques, including:
+We will undertake and practice a variety of bookbinding techniques, including:

-During the course students will bind a book in half leather.
+- During the course students will bind a book in half leather (leather spine strip and corners).
 There will be the opportunity for more experienced students to undertake more challenging options, subject to discussion.

 What will I achieve?